gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 # Discussion

 Our results show that SDM models provide uniqueness predictions similar to the occurrence data while filling in gaps in poorly sampled regions.
+This, at first, is good as it provides a quantitative evaluation, however imperfect, for sites where we would otherwise not have anything.
+At the coarse spatial scale we used, there is also evidence of a spatial smoothing effect caused by the SDMs:
-At the coarse spatial scale we used the results are also smoother in subregions, for instance in the Northeast, showing that the SDMs may overcome some large scale bias in the occurrence data, notably around cities.
-This shows the potential of the LCBD method to identify unique regions more than unique sites on extended continuous scales.
+New-England and the Northeast United States shows more uniform richness and uniqueness values on the SDM data than on the observed one.
+Given that we used a very coarse spatial scales, this shows that SDMs may overcome some large scale bias in the occurrence data, notably around cities.
+It also shows that the LCBD method has more potential to highlight unique regions more than unique sites on extended continuous scales, or at least highlight regional rather than site differences.
+This has implications in terms of conservation, which will be discussed later in light of our regional and scaling results.

 The regional variation in the relationship between species richness and LCBD scores shows that the LCBD method may identify unique sites based on different